Table of Contents

 git push heroku, Heroku’s slug compiler prepares your code for execution by the Heroku dyno manager.
 At the heart of the slug compiler is a collection of scripts called a buildpack.

-Heroku’s Cedar stack has no native language or framework support; Ruby, Python, Java, Clojure, Node.js and Scala are all implemented as buildpacks.
+Heroku’s Cedar stack has no native language or framework support; Ruby, Python, Java, Clojure, Node.js, Scala and PHP are all implemented as buildpacks.

 If you have questions about the build process on Heroku, consider discussing it in the Build forums.